-I encourage you to take advantage of University Writing Services; getting feedback benefits all writers!
-Trained writing consultants can help with any writing, multimedia project, or oral presentation.
-During one-on-one consultations, you can work on everything from brainstorming and developing ideas to crafting strong sentences and documenting sources.
-These services do fill up, so please make an appointment!
-Also, bring your assignment description, and a few goals, to the consultation!
-For more information, or to make an appointment, call 314-977-3484 or visit:
+Students are encouraged to take advantage of University Writing Services in the Student Success Center; getting feedback benefits writers at all skill levels.
+Trained writing consultants can help with writing projects, multimedia projects, and oral presentations.
+University Writing Services offers one-on-one consultations that address everything from brainstorming and developing ideas to crafting strong sentences and documenting sources.
+For more information, visit the Student Success Center or call the Student Success Center at 314-977-3484.